John Odell

 Knowing where to begin is a common hurdle for insurance firms embarking on digital transformation.
 To keep this brief, we have two high-level suggestions:

 - Proof of Concept (PoC) & Pilots – Start small.
-Rather than investing in a large-scale programme, a better approach can be to invest in one or two ‘Proof of Concept’ (POC) or Pilot projects.
-This could involve building a POC around a particular AI business case, or conducting a small-scale Pilot within a team (or subset of a team).
+Rather than investing in a large-scale programme, a better approach can be to invest in one or two ‘Proof of Concept’ (POC) or pilot projects.
+This could involve building a POC around a particular AI business case or conducting a small-scale pilot within a team (or subset of a team).
 Not only can this approach help to prove (or disprove) the usefulness of the tech, it is typically a huge learning experience and can also form an important part of your change management and user adoption strategy.

 How to Build a Data-Driven Future